NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_concept_firearms.md

 **Firearm Actors** are specialized [**Weapon Actors**](cbt_concept_weapon_management.md#weapon-actors) that represent firearms in the world.
 Their main difference is the presence of the **Firearm Component**, `NinjaCombatFirearmComponent`.

+If you are creating your own Firearm Actor, but not using the provided Weapon Actor as the base class, then make sure to implement `CombatRangedInterface`, which is used by the firearm system.

 ### Firearm Component

 The **Firearm Component** receives the **Firearm Data Asset** and exposes firearm data to actors and abilities.
 The data